-Dr. Julie Gottman has this to say: “People sometimes use technology as a mask – so that they don’t have to be looked at and don’t have to make eye contact with anyone else.
+Dr. Julie Gottman says, “People sometimes use technology as a mask so that they don’t have to be looked at and don’t have to make eye contact with anyone else.
 They don’t have to feel the other person’s tension or convey their own.
 They don’t have to suppress it or deal with it in any way.
 So there is an addictive quality here, because this technology allows you to hide.
-It’s like alcohol – people who are feeling inhibited and afraid of real conversation might drink to disinhibit themselves.
+It’s like alcohol.
+People who are feeling inhibited and afraid of real conversation might drink to disinhibit themselves.
 To be more honest, feel more connected.
 It becomes more and more stressful to have real face-to-face interaction.”

-Online, without nonverbal cues – without the ability to look into someone’s eyes, observe their body language, hear the fluctuations in their tone of voice – we cannot intuit intention or vicariously experience their feelings.
-A sense of right and wrong, responsibility for one’s actions, can easily vanish.
-And even if intimate connection is desired, deep emotional attunement becomes effectively impossible.
-In its stead, we are granted the opportunity to reconstruct ourselves.
+Online text such as comments on a blog or a tweet is void of nonverbal cues. when you can’t look into someone’s eyes, observe their body language, or hear the fluctuations in their tone of voice, you cannot intuit intention or vicariously experience their feelings.
+A sense of responsibility for one’s actions can vanish.
+Deep emotional attunement becomes effectively impossible.
+Thus, the user can reconstruct themselves.

-We can edit idealized online personas, projecting confidence and omitting reference to perceived human flaws.
-We can spend months developing a satisfying digital self – a pleasing specimen without imperfections or limitations, and naturally, without necessity to experience negative feelings.
-There is little room in the midst of all of this perfection for genuine intimacy or authentic connection.
-In the wise words of Jeremy Rifkin, “There is no empathy in utopia, because there is no suffering.”
-(See video below!)
+You can edit idealized online personas that project confidence and omit human flaws.
+You can spend months developing a satisfying digital self, but there is little room in the midst of all of this perfection for authentic connection.
+In the wise words of author Jeremy Rifkin, “There is no empathy in utopia, because there is no suffering.”

-This transformation of reality is, in the long run, unhelpful –particularly for kids, both online and offline, as it may deprive them of deep relationships with their peers in critical stages of development.
+This shift in reality is unhelpful for kids, both online and offline.
+It may deprive them of deep relationships with their peers in critical stages of development.
 After all, trying to connect with a friend over a subject you care about is risky in an environment characterized by disconnections and abrupt interruption.
-The continuous sense of distraction and urgency in the digital world can spill over into non-virtual reality, and leave kids feeling isolated – their attempts to turn toward repeatedly thwarted by a culture of commotion and disruption.
+The continuous sense of distraction and urgency in the digital world can spill over into non-virtual reality.
+It leaves kids feeling isolated.

 1. How do you feel when your friends don’t respond to your text messages?